Typography

 An image diagraming many aspects of font.
 Shown are examples taken from the Spectra font, where the heights of elements and the names of elements are shown.

-• x-height is the height of the lower case ‘x’, which is also the height of most lower case letters.
-Two fonts that have very different x-heights will look different to us.
-Calibri has a low x-height, while Arial has a relatively high x-height.
+• x-height: The height of the lower case ‘x’.
+Calibri has a low x-height, while Arial has a high x-height.

-• weight is the size of the line (also called “stroke”) used to draw the glyph.
-Century Gothic has a relatively light stroke width, while the stroke width for Impact is relatively heavy.
+• Weight: The size of the stroke used to draw the glyph.
+Century Gothic has a relatively light stroke, while Impact is heavy.

 250